nwjs/node/doc/api/buffer.md

 * `type` {string} The content-type for the new `Blob`

 Creates and returns a new `Blob` containing a subset of this `Blob` objects data.
-The original `Blob` is not alterered.
+The original `Blob` is not altered.

 ### `blob.text()`
 <!-- YAML